 This sauce was inspired by my desire to make a garlic-forward white pizza sauce.
-My potato leek pizza was in need of some supporting flavor!
-Thankfully, this garlic parmesan sauce was up for the job, and Pizza Friday was saved. 🥳
+My potato leek pizza was in need of some supporting flavor and I knew classic tomato sauce wasn’t the vibe I was going for.
+Thankfully, this garlic parmesan sauce was up for the job, and my very own Pizza Friday was saved. 🥳

-🧀 cheesy.
+🧀 real parmesan.
 This sauce is packed with parmesan which gives it great depth and flavor!
-As a bonus, it's another layer of cheese on your pizza!
+As a bonus, it’s another layer of cheese on your pizza!

 ⏱️ simple to make.
 This sauce is a riff on a classic “mother sauce,” the bechamel sauce.
 It uses a simple technique for maximum flavor.
 Plus, then you get to tell your friends and family you know about mother sauces!